 “I can’t remember a philosopher I’ve enjoyed as much since my Rorty marathon earlier this year.” — Extended Phenotype Blog

 “Modern Social Imaginaries is subtle, complex, and thought-provoking.
 It is a valuable contribution to the literature on a wide range of concerns within political philosophy and beyond.” — Sarah Marshall, Contemporary Political Theory

 “Perhaps the most attractive feature of his new book is that it continues Taylor’s pragmatist explanation of why facets of American culture cannot be as stark and clear-cut as demagogues and cultural conservatives insist they should be.
-Readers who know Taylor’s work will be interested in what this new work reveals about how Taylor balances or reconciles his Catholic faith with the outlook provided by pragmatism.” — John Rothfork , The Rocky Mountain Review of Language and Literature
+Readers who know Taylor’s work will be interested in what this new work reveals about how Taylor balances or reconciles his Catholic faith with the outlook provided by pragmatism.” — John Rothfork , Rocky Mountain Review